OpenTreeOfLife/reference-taxonomy/doc/maintenance/new-release.md

     make refresh/ott
     make store-all

+You may get errors like `mv: r/ott3.0/properties.json: set owner/group (was: 501/0): Operation not permitted`.
+I think these are innocuous.

 ## Special considerations for the OTT 3.1 build

 Sometimes you want to use a saved version of a source instead of